Writing Place was part of the Creative Producer Regional Youth program.

-Writing Place is inspired by and will run concurrently with Australian Theatre for Young People’s 2019 National Studio, an annual program in NSW which has been developing young playwrights for over a decade.
+Writing Place was inspired by Australian Theatre for Young People’s National Studio, an annual program in NSW which has been developing young playwrights for over a decade.
 Alumni of National Studio, established in 2008, are now seeing their work presented on mainstages across Australia.
 Drawing on Australian Theatre for Young People’s experience and using the combined knowledge and expertise of Carclew and Country Arts SA, Writing Place is a deliberate investment in an emerging generation of regional Australian storytellers.

 Banner image: four young writers sit around a table in a valley at sunset – Photo taken by Eloise Holoubek